WHaoL/Git_WorkAndStudy/LDAP/DistributedDatabase/draft-sermersheim-ldap-distproc-02_md.md

-               Distributed Procedures for LDAP Operations
+# Distributed Procedures for LDAP Operations draft-sermersheim-ldap-distproc-02.txt
-                 draft-sermersheim-ldap-distproc-02.txt

-Status of this Memo
+Status of this Memo(略)

    This document is an Internet-Draft and is subject to all provisions